dutchconnectomelab/GAMBA-MATLAB/README.md

 Before you start, make sure you have **Matlab** on your machine.

-No other software required, but in our examples we use [FSL - FMRIB Software Library](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) to perform coregistration.
+No other software required, but in our examples we use [FSL - FMRIB Software Library](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) to perform image coregistration.
 You can use other equivalent tools for the same purpose.
-Just modify the `example.m` scripts if needed.
+See for details in `example.m`.

 ### Download